Sgoettschkes/sgoettschkes.github.io/_posts/2021-02-03-phoenix-testing-with-cypress.md

 })
 ```

-You can run this test using the command `./assets/node_modules/cypress/bin/cypress run`, but it will fail if your Phoenix server does not run.
-Try it again after starting the the server with `mix phx.serer` in another terminal window.
+You can run this test using the command `./assets/node_modules/cypress/bin/cypress run` but it will fail if your Phoenix server does not run.
+Try it again after starting the server with `mix phx.serer` in another terminal window.

 ## The All-in-one shell file